Wyimaginowany/ip_calculator/README.md

 # IP calculator in AngularJS //under develop
 Front-end app for calculating subnets IPv4.

-- fill the form and receive full note od possible subnets and graph ilustrating network;
+- fill the form and receive full note od possible subnets;

 Feel free to take parts of the code.
 It would be nice tho, if you'll mention the author.
 Thanks!
 Enjoy :)